Chapter 7 – Intent as Code (Mission Objects)

 Judge Output as Structured Error Objects (Signal-Rich Failure)

-Once an AI has attempted a task defined by a Mission Object, how do
+Once a model has attempted a task defined by a Mission Object, how do

 we evaluate its output?
-A simple “yes” or “no” isn’t enough.
+A simple “yes” or “no” is not enough.
 We need

 signal-rich failure that tells us why

-intervention.
-This is where the quality_gate field in our
+can intervene with evidence.
+This is where the quality_gate

-A quality_gate isn’t just a pass/fail check; it’s a
+A quality_gate is not just a pass/fail check.
+It is the

 Consider our README.md update.
 The